zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 We can imagine the syntactic grammar analyzer ("parser") calling the lexical grammar analyzer ("tokenizer" or "lexer"), passing the goal symbol as a parameter and asking for the next input element suitable for that goal symbol.

-### Other grammars

-The [RegExp grammar](https://tc39.es/ecma262/#sec-patterns) describes how Unicode characters are translated into regular expressions.

-We can imagine the parser asking the tokenizer for the next token in a context where RegExps are allowed.
-If the tokenizer returns `RegularExpressionLiteral`, we branch into the RegExp grammar for converting the string of the `RegularExpressionLiteral` into a RegExp pattern.

-The [numeric string grammar](https://tc39.es/ecma262/#sec-tonumber-applied-to-the-string-type) describes how Strings are translated into numeric values.
+## Syntactic grammar

-The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) describes how syntactically correct programs are composed of tokens.
+We looked into the lexical grammar, which defines how we construct tokens from Unicode characters.
+The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) builds on it: It defines how syntactically correct programs are composed of tokens.

-The notation used for different grammars differs slightly.
-For example, the syntactic grammar uses `Symbol :` whereas the lexical grammar and the RegExp grammar use `Symbol ::` and the numeric string grammar uses `Symbol :::`.
+The syntactic grammar notation differs slightly from the lexical grammar.
+In the productions, the syntactic grammar uses `LeftHandSideSymbol :` whereas the lexical grammar uses `LeftHandSideSymbol ::`.

-For the rest of this episode, we'll focus on the syntactic grammar.

-## Example: Allowing legacy identifiers
+### Example: Allowing legacy identifiers

 In some contexts, `await` and `yield` are allowed identifiers.
 Finding out when exactly they are allowed can be a bit involved, so let's dive right in!